XBodya/third_course/README.md

 # third_course
+## intro
-## this rep was created for my university labaratory works and projects
+this rep was created for my university labaratory works and projects